VixidDev/VSM/README.md

 <details>
 <summary>Spotify Display</summary>

-Works by reading the window title of the Spotify desktop client <br>
+Works by reading the window title of the Spotify desktop client
-- Shows the current song artist and title in game <br>
+* Shows the current song artist and title in game
-- Can control the song using keybinds set in the config <br>
+* Can control the song using keybinds set in the config
-- Posts a chat message whenever a song changes <br>
+* Posts a chat message whenever a song changes
 > Currently uses powershell commands to query the window title so this will only work on Windows devices
 </details>